 The waiting begins.

 Every once in a while the people who ‘manage’ the jurors will call out a list of names.
 A group of people will follow an usher to a courtroom.
-Twelve of them will be selected to sit on the jury, and the others will return to the jury pool and wait to be called again.
+Twelve of them will be selected by the judge to sit on the jury, and the others will return to the jury pool and wait to be called again.

 At this point everything is still new and strange.
 What is behind all these doors?
 How many courtrooms are there?
 How long will I have to wait?
 What is happening?
 You look around and see what seems to be a true cross-section of society.
 Whenever names are called via the tannoy everyone sits up, on edge.
 Some sigh, mutter, or even sleep.
 Others are on their phone talking about work things, clearly under the impression that they’ll be back in the office within days if not hours.